alanng10/ModuleModule/Docue/a.md

 The module is Class Lang module.

+Page unit has unique name.
+Page unit name is the module publish account name and the module name and ver.

 Inf the module has entry, it has a label that is shown in Launch view.

+Inf the module has entry, it has describ on require.

 The module is add inf other module that depend on it is add.
 This is auto add.